-- “Only touch things once” rule.
+- “Only touch things once” Rule.
 Similar to the GTD Method, the idea is that you shouldn’t move files around thinking you’d deal with them later since that increases the clutter and you waste time and mental space.
-If you touch it (email or paper) decide to start working on it or to make it more granular – decide on smaller actionable steps for a later date.
+If you touch it (email or paper), decide to start working on it or make it more granular.
+Decide on smaller actionable steps for a later date.

 A good productivity tip is to know your equipment – in our case, your computer and software.
-Ask for tech advice, take a crash course, watch tutorials, read tips and hacks.
-Though not everyone is tech-savvy, there is no excuse for not keeping up to date about the technology you’re using.
+Ask for tech advice, take a crash course, watch tutorials, and read tips and hacks.
+Yes, not everyone is tech-savvy.
+But there is no excuse for not keeping up to date about the technology you’re using.

-To improve your time estimates and identify non-essential tasks, use a time tracker.
-Automation can handle up to 45% of repetitive work, so an automated time-tracker is even better to boost productivity.
+- Use a time tracker to improve your time estimates and identify non-essential tasks.
+Automation can handle up to 45% of repetitive work, so an automated time-tracker is even better for boosting productivity.

-TIP: Paymo Plus (download versions available for Mac and Windows) is insanely efficient: it runs in the background as you work, and you can pair recorded time for each activity with tasks or you can set rules to automatically link them for you.
-You can then review your daily logs and see where your time is spent and make adjustments to improve your performance.
+Tip: Paymo Plus (download versions available for Mac and Windows) is insanely efficient.
+It runs in the background as you work, and you can pair recorded time for each activity with tasks or set rules to link them automatically.
+You can then review your daily logs, see where your time is spent, and make adjustments to improve your performance.

 Automatic time tracking with Paymo Plus